nerfstudio-project/nerfstudio/docs/extensions/blender_addon.md

 ## Scene Setup

 1. Export the mesh or point cloud representation of the NeRF from Nerfstudio, which will be used as reference for the actual NeRF in the Blender scene.
 Mesh export at a good quality is preferred, however, if the export is not clear or the NeRF is large, a detailed point cloud export will also work.
+Keep the `save_world_frame` flag as False or in the viewer, de-select the "Save in world frame" checkbox to keep the correct coordinate system for the add-on.

 2. Import the mesh or point cloud representation of the NeRF into the scene.
 You may need to crop the mesh further.
 Since it is used as a reference and won't be visible in the final render, only the parts that the blender animation will interact with may be necessary to import.